-Alienware is a renowned name in the gaming industry and widely known for their products based on alien themes.
-Alienware is a subsidiary of Dell and has launched many great gaming laptops, keyboards, mouse and other accessories that has attracted quite a lot of attention among the gaming community.
-Many hardcore Alienware fans love to have their own Alienware-branded gaming setup just because of the passion towards the brand.
-The all-new AW658 Alienware is an advanced gaming keyboard that comes with all the features that a gaming enthusiast will look for in a gaming keyboard.
-It also comes with some unique aesthetic touches.
-Now let’s take a look at whether the much hyped gaming keyboard is worth the price and what are the features it offers etc. in this review below:
+Alienware is a renowned name in the gaming industry and is widely known for its products based on alien themes.
+Alienware is a subsidiary of Dell and has launched many great gaming laptops, Alienware AW568 keyboards, mice, and other accessories that have attracted quite a lot of attention among the gaming community.
+Many hardcore Alienware fans love to have their Alienware-branded gaming setup, just LIKE Alienware AW568, because of their passion for the brand.

-The AW568 is a full-sized gaming keyboard and unlike other products that came with some weird appearance, Alienware has gone with a traditional keyboard design except for that odd triangular end pieces in the corner.
-By the look of it, you cannot identify it as an Alienware product and the keyboard measures at 19.7 x 6.8 inches which is almost 2 inches larger than other gaming keyboards available in the market.
+TheAlienware AW568 is a full-sized gaming keyboard.
+Unlike other products with a weird appearance, Alienware has gone with a traditional keyboard design except for that odd triangular end piece in the corner.
+By the look of it, you cannot identify it as an Alienware product, and the keyboard measures 19.7 x 6.8 inches, almost 2 inches larger than other gaming keyboards available in the market.
 But the extra space has been provided for a special set of macro keys.

-Another exciting feature of the AW568 is its lighting system as you can customize the lighting to a static color or to an attractive rainbow wave, but the only thing about the lighting is that it is too subtle.
+Another exciting feature of the Alienware AW568 is its lighting system, as you can customize the lighting to a static color or an attractive rainbow wave.
+Still, the only thing about the lighting is that it is too subtle.
 And unless your room is pretty much dark, you can hardly notice the lighting.
 And even when your room is dark, when you're sitting in front of the computer, you can hardly notice the lighting unless you move to the side of the Alienware AW568 keyboards.

-You can use the Alienware FX software to control the illumination on the keyboard as the software comes with options to change the lighting to a solid color or some attractive cycling effects of colors.
+You can use the Alienware FX software to control the illumination on the keyboard, as the software comes with options to change the lighting to a solid color or some attractive cycling effects of colors.
 With the dedicated macro keys, recording macros is quite simple.